 Some cities ban certain breeds of dogs within their city limits.
 If your city is among them, and you ignore illegal dog breeds in your association, your exposure to liability at the association level could be heightened.

 As the below statistics show, dog bites are surprisingly common occurrences with potentially huge economic and human consequences.

-According to data from the Center for Disease Control, just two dog breeds - pit bulls and Rottweilers - were responsible for nearly two thirds of dog-related fatalities during the period studied, 1979 through 1988.
-Pit bulls accounted for 66 known deaths, and Rottweilers accounted for 39.
+According to data from the Center for Disease Control, just two dog breeds were responsible for over half of dog-related fatalities during the period studied, 1979 through 1996.
+Pit bulls accounted for 60 known deaths, and Rottweilers accounted for 29.

-Other purebreds responsible for fatal attacks during that period, according to the CDC, include German shepherds, huskies, Great Danes and boxers.
-Even the friendly Labrador accounted for one death, as did the Yorkshire terrier.
+Other purebreds responsible for fatal attacks during that period, according to the CDC, include German shepherds, Huskies, Great Danes and Chow Chows.

-According to research from Dogbites.org, a dog bite victim advocacy organization that supports breed restrictions, molosser breeds, including pit bulls, Rottweilers, mastiffs, Sharpeis and boxers, can account for the following:
+According to statistics complied from Dogbites.org, a dog bite victim advocacy organization that supports breed restrictions, the most dangerous dogs are pit bulls and Rottweilers, as well as other fighting dog breeds.